 Is your decision driven by marine plastic pollution?

 Plastic pollution in our oceans is one of the most pressing and appalling issues of our day.

 If this is the driving force behind your switch, take the time to understand the issues of marine pollution so you can (1) ensure that going plastic-free is the right move and (2) that the materials you move to are truly advantageous.

-Based on current research into this issue, ecommerce packaging being delivered to countries with established waste management practices is not a contributor to marine plastic pollution (whereas other packaging such as plastic grocery bags, straws, drinking cups and lids, and food wrappers are a major contributor).
+Based on current research into this issue, ecommerce packaging being delivered to countries with established waste management practices is not a contributor to marine plastic pollution.
+Whereas other packaging - such as plastic grocery bags (try our recyclable paper shopping bags instead!), straws, drinking cups and lids, and food wrappers - which are often used and disposed of on the go, are a major contributor.
 Additionally, you may find that two steps companies can take to increase their positive contributions to this issue are: